 Who are we leaving to languish?
 And how?

-Who is being held accountable for the decisions to love some behind?
+Who is being held accountable for the decisions to leave some behind?
 And how?

 Whatever your answer, that will be the ambition of your Communionism.